wdporter/i-am-that-vuepress/30-you-are-free-now/readme.md

 which again is the result of non-awareness.
 By striving for awareness you bring your mind together and strengthen it.

-**Q:**&ensp;I may be fully aware of what is going on, and yet quite unable to influence it in any way.
+**Q:**&ensp;I may be fully aware of what is goïng on, and yet quite unable to influence it in any way.

 **M:**&ensp;You are mistaken.
-What is going on is a projection of your mind.
+What is goïng on is a projection of your mind.
 A weak mind cannot control its own projections.
 Be aware, therefore, of your mind and its projections.
 You cannot control what you do not know.
 On the other hand, knowledge gives power.
 In practice it is very simple.
 To control yourself — know yourself.

-**Q:**&ensp;Maybe, I can come to control myself, but shall I be able to deal with the chaos in the world?
+**Q:**&ensp;Maybe, I can come to control myself, but shall I be able to deal with the chäos in the world?

-**M:**&ensp;There is no chaos in the world, except the chaos which your mind creätes.
+**M:**&ensp;There is no chäos in the world, except the chäos which your mind creätes.
 It is self-creäted in the sense that at its very centre is the false idea of oneself as a thing different and separate from other things.
-In reälity you are not a thing, nor are you separate.
+In reality you are not a thing, nor are you separate.
 You are the infinite potentiality, the inexhaustible possibility.
 Because you *are*, all can be.
 The universe is but a partial manifestation of your limitless capacity to *become*.